beatrizmessias/pomodoro-app/README.md

 # Pomodoro App
-Pomodoro app with React and Electron
+A Pomodoro timer built with React and Electron.

-Tecnologies:
+The Pomodoro Technique is a time management method that uses timed intervals of focused work and short breaks to boost productivity.

+Technologies:
 - React
 - Electron

-Functionalities:
+Features:
-- Start 50-minute session
+- Start 50-minute focus session
-- Reset session
+- Reset focus session
 - Start 10-minute break
 - Reset break